Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Introduction

-One significant difficulty in the approach initiated in \cite{SwHo1977} is that the presence of a generic stochastic source eliminates the existence of a traditionally defined conductive state for which the velocity field is zero.
-See \cite{SwHo1977,AhCrHoSa1981,MeAhCa1991,HoSw1992} and containing references.
-For example, \cite{venturi2012} considered the 2-dimensional Boussinesq equations with stochastic horizontal boundary conditions, and identified a substitute ``quasi-conductive regime'', for which the velocity of solutions is non-zero but small.
-Through numerical analysis, they identified that these quasi-conductive states maintain stability for $\Ra\sim 0-4000$ thus reaching beyond the classical bifurcation point of $\Ra_c = 2585.02$ for the deterministic Boussinesq system with this geometry.\footnote{Note however that this is not the same framework that was considered in \cite{Ra1916}.}
+One significant difficulty in the approach initiated in \cite{SwHo1977} is that the presence of a generic stochastic source eliminates the existence of a traditionally defined conductive state for which the velocity field is zero, see \cite{GrPl1975,SwHo1977,AhCrHoSa1981,MeAhCa1991,HoSw1992,OhOrJoSeAh2004} and containing references for relevant details.
+The current investigation is \emph{not} to ascertain the effect of thermal fluctuations on the onset of convection, but rather to determine the influence of stochastic effects that appear on the scale of the full system.
+The goal of this investigation is to extend and further quantify a setting similar to that proposed in \cite{venturi2012} which considered the 2-dimensional Boussinesq equations with stochastic horizontal boundary conditions, and identified a substitute ``quasi-conductive regime'', for which the velocity of solutions is non-zero but small.
+In \cite{venturi2012} the authors numerically showed that these quasi-conductive states maintain stability for a wide range of Rayleigh numbers containing the classical critical value $\Ra_c$.

+The current investigation will extend the results of \cite{venturi2012} to a setting where the noise is physically motivated, yet difficult if not impossible to imitate in the laboratory implying that the asymptotic and numerical investigation detailed below is necessary. \cite{SwHo1977} and the studies that followed addressed concerns raised by thermal fluctuations in an experimental setting.
+The current study is instead motivated by noise that occurs on a larger scale that is not observed experimentally, but is relevant in a practical setting as discussed below.
+As such, we will not compare the results with experimental data, but infer that the instabilities suggested by the current analysis are relevant in nature and engineering applications.
+Essentially the goal of this study is to evaluate the impact that a dominating, large-scale noise will have on the stability of the determined conductive state, a situation that is not realized to our knowledge in any current experimental investigation.